DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: DSLean

 \subsection{Design Principles}

 DSLean is designed to achieve three goals.
 First, rather than require the user to specify type- and structure-related constraints in the DSL, we instead utilize Lean's semantics to impose such structure.
-By requiring and verifying type-correctness at each step of any pattern-matching or reconstruction performed, the types of Lean objects induce typing constraints on corresponding external syntax, allowing for more nuanced structural properties than a simple inductively-defined specification.
+The types of Lean objects induce typing constraints on corresponding external syntax, allowing for more nuanced structural properties than a simple inductively-defined specification.
 Lean allows users to define and use objects with a wide variety of useful signatures should available objects be insufficient to induce the desired structure.

-Second, we strive for round-trip consistency; that is, translating an expression out of and back into Lean, or vice versa, should result in the same object modulo definitional equality.
+Second, we strive for round-trip consistency; that is, translating an expression out of and back into Lean, or vice versa, should result in the same object modulo semantically irrelevant differences in syntax.
 As DSLean utilizes Lean's parser and other unsafe or unverifiable code, we provide no formal guarantee of this property.
-However, apart from initial parsing or final serialization, all processing is performed by substituting definitionally equal expressions, improving the level of assurance that this property holds.
+However, apart from initial parsing or final serialization, all processing is performed by substituting equivalent expressions, allowing a higher level of assurance that this property holds.

 Finally, we attempt to make DSLean as simple and intuitive as possible for the user, requiring only the minimum amount of non-optional configuration and allowing them to disregard metaprogramming-related trivialities.
 Methods of inferring reasonable values for unspecified parameters are described below.